 Unbelief begets all sorts of evils; Faith prevents and cures them.

 Would that the saints of God tried themselves by this test: “How much do I believe?” instead of “How much do I know?”

 We please God by trusting Him; trusting His grace, His love, His wisdom; trusting without limit: but it is only by little and little that we come to account our own wisdom folly, and God’s wisdom true wisdom—wisdom infinite; then we are able to yield up ourselves unreservedly unto Him.

-Faith labours, and holds on, despite of all appearances, and in the midst of all difficulties.
+Faith labors, and holds on, despite of all appearances, and in the midst of all difficulties.